syssi/xiaomi_airpurifier/README.md

 # Xiaomi Mi Air Purifier & Xiaomi Mi Air Humidifier

-This is a custom component for home assistant to integrate the Xiaomi Mi Air Purifier 2, Air Purifier 2S, Air Purifier Pro and Air Humidifier.
+This is a custom component for home assistant to integrate the Xiaomi Mi Air Purifier 2, Air Purifier 2S, Air Purifier Pro, Air Humidifier and Air Fresh.

 Please follow the instructions on [Retrieving the Access Token](https://home-assistant.io/components/xiaomi/#retrieving-the-access-token) to get the API token to use in the configuration.yaml file.